 Most meniscal surgery is conducted using arthroscopic techniques (keyhole surgery) where two small (about 1cm) incisions are made on either side of the patellar tendon.
 Meniscal tears associated with ACL (Anterior cruciate ligament) tears are often repaired at the time of ligament reconstruction as they have a very high incidence of healing.

-Rehabilitation & Post Operative Care
+Rehabilitation and Post Operative Care

 If the procedure involved removing a section of the meniscus, recovery time is generally 3-6 weeks and it is possible to walk with crutches straight after surgery.
 However, if the surgery was to repair the meniscus, recovery time is longer (generally 4-8 weeks) and there is a short period of time after the surgery during which no load bearing is permitted (i.e. walking non-weight-bearing with crutches).